marlonbarrios/hyper-generativity/README.md

   ![Screenshot 2024-04-29 at 6 15 57 PM](https://github.com/marlonbarrios/hyper-generativity/assets/90220317/a83f81c7-b093-4c74-bdc1-91753b6e47b8)

 ### 4. Repurposing Vera-AI: Reengineering Vera-AI and Guidelines for Readiness for Next Session (10 minutes) | Languaging,  programming and engineering
 [Get code and instructions here](https://github.com/marlonbarrios/vera-ai2?tab=readme-ov-file#vera-ai-an-ai-enhanced-chat-application-for-llms-on-computational-creativity-and-llms)

 - **Reengineering Vera-AI**: Explore potential ways to modify and enhance Vera-AI to better suit the evolving needs of the course and participants.
 - **Preparation for Next Session**: Encourage participants to think about a system prompt that reflects their interests, group affiliations, family dynamics, or speculative futures.
-This prompt will help tailor the next session's focus and ensure Vera-AI's alignment with participant goals.
 - **Assignments**: Assign tasks for participants to come prepared with their personalized system prompts for Vera-AI, fostering a deeper engagement with the tool and the concepts discussed.

 ### Conclusion (5 minutes)